FREQUENTLY ASKED QUESTIONS

 SERVICE LENGTH?
 WHAT IS IT LIKE?

-Around an hour.
-You can watch Fr.
-Mayer's first Mass to get an idea of what a service is like at St. James.
+Around an hour and fifteen minutes.
+You can watch recent celebrations of the Mass to get an idea of what a service is like at St. James.

 WHERE IS THE BATHROOM?

 There are bathrooms located outside the rear chapel doors both to the right and left.

 You are welcome to participate in the service and follow the gestures of those around you or to simply sit and watch.
 Relax.
 No one is judging you.
 We are happy you are here.
 However, if you would like to participate you will need to pick up a blue hymnal and a ivory service tri-fold, which can be found in the narthex as you enter the church.

 WHAT IF MY CHILD CRIES OR IS NOISY?

 Jesus said, "Let the little children come unto me."
 Young ones are always welcome at St. James and are reminders of how God is blessing us as a community.

 FOR CATHOLICS: All Catholics who are not conscious of grave sin and who have fasted for at least an hour, are welcome to receive communion.
 A person who is conscious of grave sin is not to receive the Body and Blood of the Lord without prior sacramental confession.